-Mr. Go, 78 yrs. old, Filipino, has served as a director of the Fund since 2004 up to the present.
+Mr. Go, 79 yrs. old, Filipino, has served as a director of the Fund since 2004 up to the present.
 He holds a Bachelor of Arts degree from Ateneo de Manila University (magna cum laude).
-He is also Chairman of the Board of Directors of Hyundai Asia Resources, Inc. and Chairman of the Board of Trustees of ASA Philippines Foundation; Independent Director of various corporations including among others: Metro Pacific Investment JOHN G. TAN - INDEPENDENT DIRECTOR
+He is also Chairman of the Board of Directors of Hyundai Asia Resources, Inc. and Chairman of the Board of Trustees of ASA Philippines Foundation; Independent Director of various corporations including among others: Metro Pacific Investment Corp., PLDT Communications & Energy Ventures, Inc. (PCEV), Union Galvasteel Corporation, Trans-Asia Petroleum Corporation, Vicsal Investment, Inc. and AB Capital & Investment Corporation, Mediaquest Holdings, Inc., TV5 Network, Inc., Cignal TV, Inc., BusinessWorld Publishing Corp., and PhilStar Daily Inc. and is Chairman and Trustee of the PLDT Beneficial Trust Fund (BTF).
+He also served as a trustee of the board of trustees of the Ateneo de Manila University for sixteen years until 2014, and as Chair of said board during the last four years of his tenure.

-Mr. Tan, 49 yrs. old, Filipino, has served as a director of the Fund since February 2008.
+Mr. Tan, 50 yrs. old, Filipino, has served as a director of the Fund since February 2008.
 He holds a Bachelor of Arts degree in Human Resources Management from De La Salle - College of Saint Benilde.
 Currently, he serves as a Director of Tanduay Distillers, Inc. and PAL Holdings and a fellow in the Institute of Corporate Directors.
-He was a member of the Board of Philippine National Bank from 2009 to February of 2013, Director of PNB Remittance (Company) Canada and Financial Co., HK., Board of Advisor at PNB Remittance Center, Inc. He served as Vice President of Landcom Realty Corporations for 12 years and Vice President for Operations of Philippine Airlines from 2007 to 2009.
+He was a member of the Board of Philippine National Bank from 2009 to February of 2013, Director of PNB Remittance (Company) Canada and Financial Co., HK., Board of Advisor at PNB Remittance Center.
+Inc. He served as Vice President of Landcom Realty Corporations for 12 years and Vice President for Operations of Philippine Airlines from 2007 to 2009.